How to Recognize the Early Behavioral Signs of Autism

 Behavioral Signs of Autism

-Autism spectrum disorders (ASDs) are most often diagnosed between the ages of 3 to 4 years.
-However, often that parents have concerns about their child's behavior much earlier.
-Studies indicate autism is four times more likely to affect boys than girls.
+Autism spectrum disorders (ASDs) are most often diagnosed between the ages of 3 to 4 years and are four times as likely to affect boys.

 There are a number of ways to recognize the signs of autism in young children so the right steps can be taken at the right time.
 Early detection is key.

 The Autism Diagnostic Clinic’s, Dr. Robin Blitz, provides comprehensive diagnosis and testing procedures to aid her in accurately recognizing the early signs of autism.
 She also provides continuing education about the latest in autism research for families, other pediatricians, residents, and medical staff.